 Here $F(\om,x_1,...,x_\ell)$ is a random function which is either measurable with respect to $\cF_{-\infty,n}$ for some $n$ or it is well approximable by conditional expectations with respect to these $\sig$-algebras in the sense of the approximation coefficient appearing in (\ref{2.3}) and

 \end{remark}

 \begin{remark} In \cite{KV} a functional central limit theorem was obtained also for continuous time nonconventional expressions of the form

-Suppose now that all $q_j$'s are polynomials with $q_j(s)\to\infty$ as $s\to\infty$ (constant "polynomials" can be treated as in Remark \ref{rem2.10}).
-The first step is again the representation $F=\sum_{i=1}^{\hat\ell}F_i$ as in (\ref{2.15}) and the corresponding representation (\ref{2.19}).
-Similarly to Section 6 in \cite{KV} we see that if $\max($deg$q_i,$deg$q_j)>1$ then
+Suppose now that all $q_j$'s are polynomials satisfying $q_j(s)\to\infty$ as $s\to\infty$ (constant "polynomials" can be treated as in Remark \ref{rem2.10}).
+The first step is again the representation $F=\sum_{i=1}^{\hat\ell}F_i$ from (\ref{2.15}) and the corresponding representations (\ref{2.19}).
+Similarly to Section 6 in \cite{KV}, we see that if $\max($deg$q_i,$deg$q_j)>1$ then

 It follows from here that only $F_i$'s with deg$q_i=1$ play a role in the central limit theorem for $\xi_N$, and so essentially we reduce the problem to the setup of \cite{KV}.
-If, unlike \cite{KV}, we allow that some differences $q_{i+1}-q_i$ are constant then this additional complication can be eliminated reducing the problem to the case when $\lim_{t\to\infty}\big(q_{i+1}(t)-q_i(t)\big)=\infty$ for all $i\geq 1$ as described in Section \ref{sec3}. \end{remark}
+If, unlike \cite{KV}, some of the differences $q_{i+1}-q_i$ are allowed to be constants, then this additional complication can be eliminated reducing the problem to the case when $\lim_{t\to\infty}\big(q_{i+1}(t)-q_i(t)\big)=\infty$ for all $i\geq 1$ as described in Section \ref{sec3}. \end{remark}